AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/payments/stripe.md

 >[!TAB Use an existing dataset]

-If you already have an existing dataset, select **[!UICONTROL Existing dataset]** and then usee the **[!UICONTROL Advanced search]** option to view a window of all datasets in your organization, including their respective details such as whether are enabled for ingestion to Real-Time Customer Profile or not.
+If you already have an existing dataset, select **[!UICONTROL Existing dataset]** and then use the **[!UICONTROL Advanced search]** option to view a window of all datasets in your organization, including their respective details, such as whether they are enabled for ingestion to Real-Time Customer Profile or not.

 ![The existing dataset selection interface.](../../../../images/tutorials/create/stripe/existing-dataset.png)